debiki/talkyard/README.md

 Talkyard
 =============================

-Create a place to talk, where people find answers, and you can discuss and chat.
-Place it at `community.yourwebsite.org`.
+Create a place to talk, where people find answers, and you can discuss and chat.<br>
+Place it at `community.your-website.org`.

 <!-- People in your community need different types of discussions for different things?
 Talkyard has: -->

- - **Find answers**, in Question-Answers topics, like StackOverflow.
+ - **Find answers** in Question-Answers topics, like StackOverflow.
- - **Discuss ideas**, in Reddit and Hacker News open-ended topics.
+ - **Discuss ideas** in open-ended topics, like Reddit and Hacker News.
- - **Get work done**, in team chat, like Slack.
+ - **Get work done** in team chat, like Slack.
  - **Solve problems** step by step, in flat by-time topics (coming soon).
- - **Talk with your blog visitors**, in embedded comments, like Disqus.
+ - **Talk with your blog visitors** in embedded comments, like Disqus.

 <!--
  - **Improve your API docs**, by embedding comments at the end of each docs page, to make it easy for people to ask and tell you if something is unclear.